 Methodology

 NetBlocks diffscans, which map the IP address space of a country in real time, show internet connectivity levels and corresponding outages.
-Purposeful internet outages generally have a distinct network pattern used by NetBlocks to determine and attribute the root cause of an outage, a process known as attribution which follows detection and classification stages.
+Purposeful internet outages may have a distinct network pattern used by NetBlocks to determine and attribute the root cause of an outage, a process known as attribution which follows detection and classification stages.

-NetBlocks is a civil society group working at the intersection of digital rights, cyber-security and internet governance.
-Independent and non-partisan, NetBlocks strives for an open and inclusive digital future for all.
+NetBlocks is an internet monitor working at the intersection of digital rights, cyber-security and internet governance.
+Independent and non-partisan, NetBlocks strives to deliver a fair and inclusive digital future for all.